saveenr/VisioAutomation/readme.md

 ## Introduction
 VisioAutomation makes it easier for developers to control Visio from .NET languages.
-In addition to simplifying common tasks, it makes it easier to build your own Visio add-ins and automation/scripting tools.
+In addition to simplifying common taskhttps://github.com/saveenr/VisioAutomation/edit/master/readme.md#fullscreens, it makes it easier to build your own Visio add-ins and automation/scripting tools.
 Finally, it enables you to generate simple Visio XML (VDX) files without even having Visio installed.
 Source

 ## Cloning